$\texttt{BATCLIP}$: Bimodal Online Test-Time Adaptation for CLIP: Introduction

-While there have been few new works on using CLIP for \underline{online} TTA \cite{shu2022test, dobler2024lost}, they come with certain limitations.
+While there have been few works on using CLIP for \textbf{online} TTA \cite{shu2022test, dobler2024lost, karmanov2024efficient}, they come with certain limitations.
 For example, test-time prompt tuning (TPT) \cite{shu2022test} tunes the text prompts on the text encoder alone and generates multiple random augmented views, for each test image.
 The text prompts, initialized to pre-trained values, are optimized by minimizing the marginal entropy of the confident model predictions.
 The prompts are reset after adaptation to each image.
 However, such a method is expensive and slow due to performing multiple forward passes through the vision encoder of CLIP, for each image.
 Also, it relies on hand-crafted prompts for initialization, making it impractical at test-time.
 Another recent approach, Vision-Text-Space Ensemble (VTE) \cite{dobler2024lost}, uses an ensemble of different prompts as input to CLIP's text encoder while keeping both the encoders frozen.
-Since the vision encoder is frozen, it struggles to adapt images with severe noise effectively.
+Since the vision encoder is frozen, it struggles to effectively adapt to images with severe noise.

 While TPT effectively improves CLIP's test generalization by dynamically tuning the text prompts, it remains primarily a \textit{unimodal} approach.
 This limits the capacity of a multimodal model like CLIP to fully leverage its multimodal nature for adaptation.
-Specifically, it prevents the encoders from jointly adjusting their features, resulting in suboptimal alignment between the visual and text modalities.
-During TTA, there is no transfer of knowledge, via gradients, between the visual and text encoders, as the adaptation process focuses solely on one modality.
+Specifically, it prevents the encoders from jointly adjusting their features, resulting in suboptimal alignment between the visual and text modalities after adaptation.
 For instance, when a test image includes common corruptions, the text prompts adapt, but the vision encoder features remain fixed.
 As a result, the learned prompts lack awareness of the test image distribution, leading to a less effective adaptation.